harsh2115411/NotesAI/README.md

 BeautifulSoup4 (Web Scraping Wikipedia - Manual Input Required) 🌐

+Future Scope of NotesAI:
+Support for More File Formats

+Extend support for Word documents (.docx) and text files (.txt) in addition to PDFs.
+Quiz Generation

+Implement an AI-powered quiz generator that creates multiple-choice questions (MCQs) and short-answer questions based on document content.
+Flashcard Functionality

+Introduce an automated flashcard system that extracts key concepts and definitions for efficient learning.
+Improved Summarization Options

+Allow users to choose between short, medium, or detailed summaries for better customization.
+Keyword Extraction & Highlights

+Automatically extract important keywords and highlight key points for quick insights.
+Better User Interface

+Develop a web-based UI using Streamlit for easier access and interaction.
+Export & Save Features

+Add an option to download summaries, quizzes, and flashcards as a PDF or text file.
+Multi-Language Support

+Enable summarization, quiz generation, and flashcard creation in multiple languages using translation APIs.

 YouTube Transcript API (Requires Manual Transcript Download) 🎥

 Groq API & LLama-3.1-8B-Instant 🤙